-Using a credit card for all your purchases has its upsides, as long as you aren’t adding to your debt load
+Using a credit card for all your purchases has its upsides, as long as you aren’t adding to your debt load.
+Weigh these pros and cons when making your purchases so that you enjoy its benefits without digging yourself into a hole of debt.

 You can use credit cards for almost every purchase.
 But should you?